justinww04/code-help-exchange/README.md

 -working on adding daily code puzzle ---creating randomizer --- almost complete --- still work in progress-- complete -trying to figure out reward system - complete -- UPDATED
 - trying to re design the app - complete
-- working on the responsiveness on website
+- working on the responsiveness on website - fixed the mobile responsiveness